lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

      return 1;
    }

-So that we can verify the integrity of a PE executable on an iPhone:
+This allows for verifying the integrity of a PE executable on an iPhone:

 .. code-block:: console